 Jupyter Server currently supports Python>=3.6 on Linux, OSX and Windows.

 If Jupyter Server is a dependency of your project/application, it is important that you pin it to a version that works for your application.
 Currently, Jupyter Server only has minor and patch versions.
 Different minor versions likely include API-changes while patch versions do not change API.

-When a new minor version is released on PyPI, a branch for that version will be created in this repository, and the version of the master branch will be bumped to the next minor version number.
-That way, the master branch always reflects the latest un-released version.
+When a new minor version is released on PyPI, a branch for that version will be created in this repository, and the version of the main branch will be bumped to the next minor version number.
+That way, the main branch always reflects the latest un-released version.

 To see the changes between releases, checkout the CHANGELOG.